theheking/babs-rna-seq/practical_overview/Week3_FASTQC.md

 > Exercise
 > --------
 >
-> What is the last read in the `SRR2584863_1.fastq` file?
+> What is the last read in your file?
 How confident are you in this read?
+> Hint use command: tail
 >
-> > Solution
-> > --------
-> >
-> >     $ tail -n 4 SRR2584863_1.fastq
-> >
-> >
-> >     @SRR2584863.1553259 HWI-ST957:245:H73R4ADXX:2:2216:21048:100894/1
-> >     CTGCAATACCACGCTGATCTTTCACATGATGTAAGAAAAGTGGGATCAGCAAACCGGGTGCTGCTGTGGCTAGTTGCAGCAAACCATGCAGTGAACCCGCCTGTGCTTCGCTATAGCCGTGACTGATGAGGATCGCCGGAAGCCAGCCAA
-> >     +
-> >     CCCFFFFFHHHHGJJJJJJJJJHGIJJJIJJJJIJJJJIIIIJJJJJJJJJJJJJIIJ[email protected]BDDDDDD>AA>?B?<@[email protected]?BDA?
-> >
-> >
-> > This read has more consistent quality at its end than the first read that we looked at, but still has a range of quality scores, most of them high.
-We will look at variations in position-based quality in just a moment.

 At this point, lets validate that all the relevant tools are installed.
 If you are using the AWS AMI then these _should_ be preinstalled.